Frequently Asked Questions

 What is Guaranteed Rent ?

-We lease your property for an agreed duration and fully manage your property throughout the who duration, covering all the aspects of property management for you without charging you any management fees.
-It really is that simple.
+We lease your property for an agreed duration and fully manage your property throughout the whole duration, covering all the aspects of property management for you, without charging you any management fees like your normal estate agent.
+We become the manager of your property during all the agreed time, we over see your property, we manage and find vetted clients on your behalf.

 What size properties do you accept and in what areas ?